EzhilsreeJ/DISTANCE-BETWEEN-TWO-POINTS/README.md

 ### Step 3:
 Substitute the values in the distance formula  ![formula](/formula.JPG)
 ### Step 4:
- Format the output to two decimal places.
+ Format and print the output to two decimal places.

 ### Step 5:
 End the program